 Thank goodness for standup surfing and the surf culture in land-locked Bend, OR.
 By 2007 we rode our first waves in 40 years.

-Now, almost 52 years to the day that my dad took on the surfboard project our water fun is boating on the Deschutes and Elk Lake.
-He (now age 92) loves to hear every detail about every surf adventure Ed and I enjoy.
-He watches YouTube videos of every sort of surf and paddle story he can find.
-I know that he is secretly wishing he could stand on a board some how.
-My goal – on a warm day at Elk Lake this summer I’d love to get Dad on a board, even if just for a few minutes.
+Now, almost 56 years to the day that my dad took on the surfboard project our water fun is boating on the Deschutes and Elk Lake.
+He (in that photo age 92) loves to hear every detail about every surf adventure Ed and I enjoy.
+He watched YouTube videos of every sort of surf and paddle story he can find.
+I know that he always secretly wished he could stand on a board some how.
+My goal – on a warm day at Elk Lake this summer I would have loved to get Dad on a board, even if just for a few minutes.
 He’s my favorite board shaper and I’d love to see the grin!